 Erbium can yield a visible difference in the skin’s overall appearance with minimal downtime.
 This “laser peel” is used to soften fine lines, reduce the appearance of pore size, smooth uneven skin tone and texture, and clear unwanted brown spots caused by sun damage in the right candidate.
 This safe and effective treatment stimulates skin turnover and promotes the formation of collagen and elastin fibers that helps to strengthen the skin.

-Who is a good candidate for a Whisper erbium laser peel?
+Who is a good candidate for an erbium laser peel?

 Anyone who has skin affected by fine lines, acne scars, or uneven skin pigmentation can be a good candidate for this treatment.
 Although results can often be seen after just one treatment, typically three to five sessions are needed for full results, so this treatment is for someone who is able to make a time commitment.
 The results should be worth it, however, as after the full three to five sessions the skin can potentially be completely rejuvenated, with a smooth, youthful appearance!